 At Jameson & Company, we are experts at helping our clients propose the right indirect cost rate, and we’ll even help you negotiate it.
 What’s more, through JamesonWorx, we offer an innovative SBIR-compliant accounting system that tracks your indirect rates to help eliminate surprises and pitfalls.

 Ready to get started?
-Click here to schedule a time to speak to one of our government funding experts, and we will follow up within 48 hours!
+Contact Us to schedule a time to speak to one of our government funding experts, and we will follow up within 48 hours!

 Learn more about our approach to indirect rate proposals.